-If you are thinking about buying some land and building a house in Phuket, then you really should familiarise yourself with the applicable zoning laws.
+If you are thinking about investing in some land and building a home, hotel or a condominium project in Phuket, then you really should familiarise yourself with the applicable zoning laws.

 Buying a plot of land with stunning views may seem like a great idea, but if you don’t do your homework and learn the potential pitfalls, your land investment may well turn into a giant headache.